 If Policy is generic, where do I get into the details?

-From a high level view, your standards and procedures contain specific language that reference your policies.
+From a high-level view, your standards and procedures contain specific language that references your policies.
 There’s actually a fair amount of debate in the compliance ecosystem about what constitutes a standard.
-I’ll present an opinion on the subject, but I’ll refrain from discounting other interpretations because standards have simply evolved to mean different things to different people.
+I’ll present an opinion on the subject, but I’ll refrain from discounting other interpretations because standards have evolved to mean different things to different people.
 Let’s tackle procedures before moving on to the standard minefield.

 Think of procedures as a recipe or a playbook.
 Procedures should answer questions like: “Who specifically is responsible for this task?”; “What are the steps required to perform the task?”; “Which systems are involved in performing the tasks?”; “When should the task be performed?”.

-The really interesting thing about procedures is that many procedures can be written from the perspective of many different people but still be applicable to a specific section of a policy.
-Let’s take this article from a Business Continuity and Disaster Recovery Policy: “Backups of information and software must be made and tests of the media and restoration procedures must be regularly performed at appropriate intervals.”
-If your organization relies on even the most basic technology, this statement will apply to your customer CRM, your email, your website, shared file systems like Google Drive or Sharepoint etc. Each of the procedures must satisfy the policy language and additionally include the who, what, when and where.
+The fascinating thing about procedures is that many procedures can be written from the perspective of many different people but still apply to a specific section of a policy.
+Let’s take this article from a Business Continuity and Disaster Recovery Policy: “Backups of information and software must be made, and tests of the media and restoration procedures must be regularly performed at appropriate intervals.”
+If your organization relies on even the most basic technology, this statement will apply to your customer CRM, your email, your website, shared file systems like Google Drive or Sharepoint, etc. Each of the procedures must satisfy the policy language and include the who, what, when, and where.

-Where policy addresses broad concepts (let’s make a chocolate cake) and procedures address the steps to get there (mix, heat the oven), standards might be thought of as the list of ingredients.
-Standards tend to reference discrete values for example:
+Where policy addresses broad concepts (let’s make a chocolate cake) and procedures address the steps to get there (mix, heat the oven), standards might be considered the list of ingredients.
+Standards tend to reference discrete values, for example:

 Passwords must contain at least 12 characters.

-They are particularly useful because they can be referenced (or cited) by multiple policies and procedures.
+They are instrumental because they can be referenced (or cited) by multiple policies and procedures.
 When a standard changes, it’s quite possible that the policy will remain unchanged.
-In some cases even the procedure will remain unchanged particularly if you simply reference the standard in your procedure.
-Well written procedures will call out a standard as in this example.
+In some cases, even the procedure will remain unchanged, particularly if you reference the standard in your procedure.
+Well-written procedures will call out a standard, as in this example.

 Our Client CRM is accessed by employees using an approved username and password

-At this point we’ve discussed and illustrated what is and what is not a well written policy statement, how policy differs from procedure, what a standard is and how one can be referenced by multiple policies or procedures.
-These foundational concepts are good for your understanding on what not to do, but how do they help you get started?
+At this point, we’ve discussed and illustrated what is and what is not a well-written policy statement, how policy differs from the procedure, what a standard is, and how multiple policies or procedures can reference one.
+These foundational concepts are good for your understanding of what not to do, but how do they help you get started?

 The Internet abounds with starting points.
 A quick google search for policies will reveal hundreds of boilerplate policies for a variety of needs.
-If you need a fairly generic policy and you have a small business, these may serve as a good starting point, but if your business is data intensive or subject to outside governmental or institutional regulations, it’s highly unlikely that these highly generic templates will fully meet your compliance needs as is, or that they will grow with you.
+If you need a fairly generic policy and a small business, these may serve as a good starting point.
+Still, if your business is data-intensive or subject to outside governmental or institutional regulations, it’s doubtful that these highly generic templates will fully meet your compliance needs as is or that they will grow with you.

 There are so many unknown unknowns at this point.
 Do you have strict regulations or frameworks that apply to your business?
 Do you have clients who demand specific certifications?
 Do your business units fall under differing industry or international regulations and compliance requirements?
 If these questions apply to you, the expense associated with obtaining the correct policies jumps to thousands of dollars.
 In many cases, the policies come without guidance or expertise.
 It’s easy to waste time and money by going down dead-ends.